RTEMS/rtems-docs/c-user/task/operations.rst

 -------------------------------------

-The ``rtems_task_wake_after`` directive creates a sleep timer which allows a task to go to sleep for a specified interval.
-The task is blocked until the delay interval has elapsed, at which time the task is unblocked.
-A task calling the ``rtems_task_wake_after`` directive with a delay interval of ``RTEMS_YIELD_PROCESSOR`` ticks will yield the processor to any other ready task of equal or greater priority and remain ready to execute.
+The ``rtems_task_wake_after`` directive creates a sleep timer which allows a task to go to sleep for a specified count of clock ticks.
+The task is blocked until the count of clock ticks has elapsed, at which time the task is unblocked.
+A task calling the ``rtems_task_wake_after`` directive with a delay of ``RTEMS_YIELD_PROCESSOR`` ticks will yield the processor to any other ready task of equal or greater priority and remain ready to execute.